Motion: Internal body

-The human heart is constantly contracting to move blood throughout the body.
+The human heart is regularly contracting to move blood throughout the body.
 Through larger veins and arteries in the body, blood has been found to travel at approximately 0.33 m/s.
 Though considerable variation exists, and peak flows in the venae cavae have been found between 0.1 and 0.45 m/s. additionally, the smooth muscles of hollow internal organs are moving.
-The most familiar would be the occurrence of peristalsis which is where digested food is forced throughout the digestive tract.
+The most familiar would be the occurrence of peristalsis, which is where digested food is forced throughout the digestive tract.
 Though different foods travel through the body at different rates, an average speed through the human small intestine is 3.48 km/h.
 The human lymphatic system is also constantly causing movements of excess fluids, lipids, and immune system related products around the body.
 The lymph fluid has been found to move through a lymph capillary of the skin at approximately 0.0000097 m/s.

 Cells

-The cells of the human body have many structures and organelles which move throughout them.
+The cells of the human body have many structures and organelles that move throughout them.
 Cytoplasmic streaming is a way in which cells move molecular substances throughout the cytoplasm, various motor proteins work as molecular motors within a cell and move along the surface of various cellular substrates such as microtubules, and motor proteins are typically powered by the hydrolysis of adenosine triphosphate (ATP), and convert chemical energy into mechanical work.
 Vesicles propelled by motor proteins have been found to have a velocity of approximately 0.00000152 m/s.

 Particles

 According to the laws of thermodynamics, all particles of matter are in constant random motion as long as the temperature is above absolute zero.
-Thus the molecules and atoms which make up the human body are vibrating, colliding, and moving.
+Thus the molecules and atoms that make up the human body are vibrating, colliding, and moving.
 This motion can be detected as temperature; higher temperatures, which represent greater kinetic energy in the particles, feel warm to humans who sense the thermal energy transferring from the object being touched to their nerves.
 Similarly, when lower temperature objects are touched, the senses perceive the transfer of heat away from the body as a feeling of cold.